KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 }
 ```

-This is only for 3-stars ratings, but it's the same for other ratings as well.
+This is only for 3-stars ratings, but it’s the same for other ratings as well.
 We could merge the selectors into one in order to have a single rule with only two declarations in there which would be much better.

 Last but not least, their `stars-color` function returning a color based on a number (of stars) is repetitive and could be refactored.